simalpas/Battleships_project/README.md

 Python project to write a cli version of the classic game battleships.
 Uses classes.
 Works as an API, called from a seperate file, only imports needed are the references.
+Started as a project to cement my knowledge of the MVC patten, python classes, OOP and parts of the python standard libaries.

 Features:
   human player input to place ships (checks for valid ship placements)